 How do I start to build up my credit history?

-To establish and start building a positive credit history,you could try strategies such as:
+To start building a positive credit history, you could try strategies such as:

-The above steps could help to build your credit history, however you will need to meet all of your repayments in a timely manner with no defaults or missed payments in order to build a good credit history.
+The above steps could help to build your credit history; however, you will need to be careful to meet all of your repayments in a timely manner with no defaults or missed payments in order to build a good credit history.
+You might want to do up a budget or schedule automatic payments to help with this.

-Some people may choose to take out a form of credit, such as a credit card, in order to start building up their credit record.
-While establishing a consistent repayment history on a credit card, or other credit product, may contribute towards building your credit score, it could be beneficial to consider the potential risks of adopting this strategy.
-For example, it can be easy to accumulate a large amount of debt on a credit card over time, and your credit score could actually be affected negatively if you were to miss repayments.
+Another option is to take out a form of credit, such as a credit card, in order to start building up your credit record.
+However, you should be cautious about doing this and it’s not something you need to do to establish your credit history.
+Although a credit card (or other credit product) can help you to establish a consistent repayment history and may help to build your credit score, it’s important to consider the potential risks involved.
+For example, it can be easy to accumulate a large amount of debt on a credit card over time, and your credit score could actually be negatively affected if you were to miss repayments.
 Credit cards can also be expensive, particularly if you don’t pay your balance in full at the end of each statement period and end up being charged interest on top of any fees that apply.

 Will it take time to build up my credit history?

 Yes, it takes time to build up your credit history.
-If you want to take out a loan, ask yourself whether you could you afford to wait a few years.
-It could improve your likelihood of being approved for a loan if you consider putting the brakes on your application plans and spend some time building a positive credit history using a range of techniques such as those mentioned above.
+If you want to take out a loan, ask yourself whether you could afford to wait a few years.
+It could improve your likelihood of being approved for a loan if you consider putting the brakes on your application plans and instead spend some time building a positive credit history.
+It may also help you get a more favourable interest rate.

 How can I show I’m a relatively safe lending risk without a credit history?